tgfrerer/island/plan.md

 * Remove namespaces in header files - these are not compatible with other programming languages.

-* we want three different types of passes: render, transfer, compute.
-Each pass has a list of inputs, and a list of outputs.

-  Rendergraph is calculated based on module, which contains a list of pre-sorted passes.

 * Better distinguish between renderpass types when creating vulkan command buffers